Songtech-0912/Quark/README.md

 ## Announcement :warning:

 Pyrite is undergoing a redesign and a complete UI overhaul.
-All frontend code will be rewritten from scratch.
+All frontend code will be rewritten from scratch with OpenGL and `Pyglet` for speed.
 The main goal of this refactoring is to make Pyrite fully responsive, and to improve the UI design to match modern standards.
 You can see my design progress [here](https://www.figma.com/file/mtD74sP2xBowI0fK4n1rZU/Pyrite-Mockups?node-id=0%3A1).
+Once V2 is released, Pyrite will also change to a public domain license for minimal licensing hassle.

 In addition to this major change, Pyrite will also implement a code of conduct for the first time.
 This will be the [SCoC](https://github.com/Songtech-0912/SCoC).
 The terms of this code of conduct are highly permissive and encourage good behavior without radicalizing the community.